Windsor: A Town Where Royal History Meets Modern Commuter Life Located in South East, Windsor has a population of approximately 32,600 residents, making it a smaller town by UK standards. The primary postcode area is SL4.

 Is Windsor a good place to live?

-What schools are in Windsor?
+What are the schools in Windsor like?

-What is the transport like in Windsor?
+What is the average house price in Windsor?

 Where does this data come from?